yashbhalla/LucasSquarePyramid/README.md

-# Lucas Square Pyramid
+# Project 1: Lucas Square Pyramid (COP5615)

-### The following project has been developed by Shrey Gupta and Yash Bhalla for Project 1: Lucas Square Pyramid (COP5615).
+### The following project has been developed by Shrey Gupta and Yash Bhalla

 ### 1. Optimal Size of the Work Unit
 Through experimentation, we determined that a work unit size of chunkSize based on the formula (n / workerCount).max(1) provides the best performance for our implementation.
 This size was chosen because it optimizes the balance between parallel processing and individual worker workload.